Minimalism: What Is The Best Number Of Shoes to Own?

 A minimalist shoe collection simplifies your life.

-You can easily locate the pair you need, and your closet remains tidy.
+You can easily locate the pair you need while keeping your closet tidy.

 Financial Savings: